 - “Rich or poor, you have a better chance of keeping him—and keeping him interested—if you belong to something or someone besides him.”—Helen Gurley Brown

-did you have wedding toasts at your wedding? which wedding toasts meant the most to you? which wedding toasts could you have… done without? what advice would you give to people who are giving wedding toasts (and to couples who are planning receptions around them)?
+did you have toasts at your wedding? which toasts meant the most to you? which ones could you have… done without? what advice would you give to people who are giving toasts?